The 9 Easy Copywriting Rules to Follow

-I've taken a couple of copywriting courses on Udemy, and I've learned a lot about the writing process, but perhaps the biggest lesson was that you need to personalize your copy and put your reader/client first in your writing!
+I've taken a couple of copywriting courses on Udemy, and I've learned a lot about the writing process.
+Still, perhaps the biggest lesson was that you need to personalize your copy and put your reader/client first in your writing!

-Try to use these tips when it comes to creating offers, E-mails, and sales letters that grab people's attention.
+Try to use these tips to create offers, E-mails, and sales letters that grab people's attention.

 The goal of this blog post is to have short, concise information and tips.